1.3 National youth strategy

 Empowering youth groups and their communities:

-Supporting youth work and the work of non-governmental youth organisations:
+Supporting youth work and the work of non-governmental youth organizations:

 Specific target groups

-The adoption of the Strategy was preceded by a large-scale consultation in which non-governmental organisations, 'the youth profession' and youth organisations of political parties took part.
-The consultation lasted about half a year, which is why it was adopted with a consensus in the Parliament.
-The preparation of the action plans was not based on such consultations, but the role of consultative bodies (mainly the National Youth Expert Forum) was considered.
+The adoption of the strategy was preceded by a large-scale consultation in which non-governmental organisations, 'the youth profession' and youth organisations of political parties took part.
+The consultation lasted about half a year, which is why it was adopted with a consensus in the parliament.
+The preparation of the action plans was not based on such consultations, but the role of consultative bodies was considered.

 Programme for the Future of the New Generation (PFNG)